16-Bit-Inc/gists/README.md

 - Use the `DATA_DIR` option when the customer wants to install Rho at a different location.
 - The `MIN_DISK` and `MIN_RAM` values are in GBs.

+> NOTE: One drawback of using the `DATA_DIR` command is that `k3s-uninstall.sh` doesn't clear up the `DATA_DIR`.
+You will need to do that manually if you are trying to do an install.